anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 role : server
 ```

-We're not going to be able to run this as a `kitchen verify`, though, because I don't know of a way to do that and call the attributes in the `.kitchen.yml` of the cookbook.
+We're not going to be able to run this as a `kitchen verify`, though, because as far as I know, there's not a way of calling the attributes in the `.kitchen.yml` of the cookbook.
+(But that would be cool, hint hint.)

-Instead, we're going to run the `inspec exec` command.
-Remember that you set your username and password for in your Azure portal, and we're going to use this to ssh into each node.
-(This is the part I could not figure out how to do with vagrant.
-Every attempt failed.)
+Instead, we're going to run the `inspec exec` command and ssh into the machine.
+So for that we'll need our username and password.
+We know from Stuart's [guide](https://github.com/pendrica/kitchen-azurerm) that our password is "P2ssw0rd", and we can see our username and IP in our output.

 <img src='/assets/article_images/2016-10-05-inspec-basics-9/attributes-3.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

 So on your command line from your profile's directory, run:

 ```
-$ inspec exec practice-inspec.rb -t ssh://client@127.0.0.1:2222 -i ~/.ssh/id_rsa --password=vagrant
+$ inspec exec practice-inspec.rb -t ssh://azure@13.84.223.204:22 -i ~/.ssh/id_rsa --password=P2ssw0rd --attrs attributes/client-attributes.yml
---attrs attributes/client-attributes.yml

-$ inspec exec practice-inspec.rb -t ssh://client@127.0.0.1:2222 -i ~/.ssh/id_rsa --password=In593c-R0ck5
+$ inspec exec practice-inspec.rb -t ssh://azure@104.210.147.192:22 -i ~/.ssh/id_rsa --password=P2ssw0rd --attrs attributes/server-attributes.yml
---attrs attributes/server-attributes.yml
 ```

 And there you go!